RuairidhWilliamson/config/README.md

 # config

-Place anywhere then run `setup.sh` and it will create symlinks and config copies.
+Place anywhere then run `copy.sh` and it will copy config into place.